Certification application forms

 Certification with CCPA is different from membership with CCPA.
 This distinction between membership and certification is for the benefit of the public.
 Certification represents a successful evaluation of a member’s qualification to practice.
 Membership does not.
 Should you wish to use a qualification designation from CCPA, you must seek certification, which will permit the use of the letters CCC as the appropriate statement about qualifications to practice counselling.

 The Canadian Certified Counsellor certification is a national service that identifies to the public those counsellors who CCPA recognizes as qualified to provide counselling services in Canada.
 Obtaining the status of Canadian Certified Counsellor (CCC) includes recognition of standards of professional preparation, continuing education, and a formal code of ethics.
-As a self-regulating body, CCPA provides advice and discipline for certified members on matters of professional conduct.
+As a non-statutory self-regulating body, CCPA provides advice and discipline for members on matters of professional conduct.

 Only counsellors who are certified by CCPA are permitted to use the trademarked title Canadian Certified Counsellor and/or the acronym ‘CCC’.
 Certified Professional Members also receive a certificate which their clients should expect to see displayed at the place of work.